Bridging Neural ODE and ResNet: A Formal Error Bound for Safety Verification: Preliminaries

 \subsection{Neural ODE and ResNet models}

 We consider the following neural ODE:

 with state $x\in\R^n$, initial state $x(0)=u$, and vector field $f:\R^n\rightarrow\R^n$ defined as a finite sequence of classical neural network layers (such as fully connected layers, convolutional layers, activation functions, batch normalization).
-The state trajectories of \eqref{eq:nODE} are defined as:
+The state trajectories of \eqref{eq:nODE} are defined based on the solution $\Phi:\R\times\R^n\rightarrow\R^n$ of the corresponding initial value problem:

 In~\cite{chen2018neural}, such a neural ODE is described as a continuous-depth generalization of a residual neural network constituted of a single residual block.
 Conversely, this ResNet can be seen as the Euler discretization of the neural ODE \eqref{eq:nODE}: